 Setting Up and Using the Platforms

 Setting up a Cash App account or a Venmo account requires just a few steps.
-Both platforms necessitate linking a bank account or a credit card to facilitate transactions.
+Both platforms require linking a bank account or a credit card to facilitate transactions.
 The setup processes are user-friendly, requiring minimal technical skills.

 Cash App and Venmo both provide a seamless user interface on various platforms – iOS, Android, and web browsers.
 Venmo users often laud the app’s social feed that documents their transaction history, a feature absent in Cash App.